satry22/My-Pets/README.md

 ## Credits

-Main picture Photo by Japheth Mast from Pexels
+Main Photo by Japheth Mast from Pexels

+Black cat Photo by cottonbro from Pexels

+Red cat Photo by Ali Khalil from Pexels

+Cane Corso Photo by Vlad Chețan from Pexels

 In this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.